kumo/sketch-mail-merge/README.md

 - Florian Schulz (improved text input and customisable layout)

-## Like it?
-Great!
+## Find this useful?

-If you find this plugin useful, consider [buying](https://paypal.me/dakegumo/5) me a cake (it goes very well with coffee!)
+If you find this plugin useful, consider [buying me a cake](https://paypal.me/dakegumo/5) (it goes very well with coffee!)